Category - Boilers

 What are Thermostatic Radiator Valves and do I need them?

-As long as you have your thermostat in a central location, ideally on an interior wall away from any direct sunlight or drafts, it will work with your boiler and the TRVs to maintain your designated temperature throughout the home.
+The most common and cost-effective way to meet this requirement is to have a main thermostat in a central location, with TRVs fitted to radiators in all other rooms.
+Your main thermostat, ideally placed on an interior wall away from direct sunlight or draughts, will work with your boiler and the TRVs to keep your home perfectly comfortable and efficient.

 How do Thermostatic Radiator Valves work?

-When the temperature cools down again, the head of the valve contracts, allowing more hot water to flow into the radiator.
+When the room temperature cools down, the substance in the head contracts.
+This releases the pin, opening the valve and allowing hot water to flow back into the radiator to warm the room up again.

 What are the benefits of Thermostatic Radiator Valves?